-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of the Supported Employment have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of the Supported Employment service have current State motor vehicle registration and inspection. - 8.
-Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 10.
+- 4. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+C.S.
+Chapter 63. - 5.
+Have documentation that all vehicles used in the provision of the Supported Employment service have automobile insurance. - 6.
+Have documentation that all vehicles used in the provision of the Supported Employment service have current State motor vehicle registration and inspection - 7.
+Have a valid driver's license if the operation of a vehicle is necessary to provide Supported Employment services. - 8.
+Be trained to meet the needs of the participant to carry out the service plan such as with communication, mobility and behavioral needs. - 9.
 Comply with Department standards related to provider qualifications.